 Redwood burls are among the largest in the world.
 They can be used for woodworking like bowls or furniture.
 And pieces of burl placed in water to soak can sprout and reproduce.

-This grove where Knotty Lady grows is where my quest began with portraiture in the coast redwood forests.
-I've taken other photos here too, including bark, huckleberry and redwood trunks.
-But among all the redwood parks, this is the pin on the map where my redwood portraiture had it's origin.
+This grove is where my quest began with portraiture in the coast redwood forests.
+I've taken other photos here too, including bark, huckleberry and redwoods.
+But among all the redwood parks, this is the pin on the map where my redwood portraiture photography had it's origin.

-In a nutshell, the location of the Knotty Lady redwood was another cornerstone of my redwood photography.
-All my portraiture now, both city and forest, had its roots here in a little niche of the valley.
+In a nutshell, the grove with The Knotty Lady coast redwood was the cornerstone or beginning of my redwood photography.
+All my portraiture including city, studio, rivers, beach and forest, had it's roots here in a little spot of this hidden valley.

 You could say this grove was the Petri dish of my portrait work.

 I return to this valley about once or twice per year to photograph plants and redwoods under different natural lighting.
-There are redwoods, spruce, hemlock, skunk cabbage, mushrooms and on rare occassions Roosevelt Elk.
-The Elk will wander over a mile into the heart of the park.
+There are redwoods, spruce, hemlock, skunk cabbage, mushrooms and on occassion, Roosevelt Elk.
+The elk will wander over a mile into the heart of the park.

 My last encounter with elk in Prairie Creek was not this valley, but about 1.5 miles into Prairie Creek park along a stretch of James Irvine trail.
 The elk was feeding on tips of fern fronds about 70 ft. off the trail.